 Stan Vs Foxtel Now

-Fresh and slightly rebellious Stan has carved itself a solid niche in the Australian SVOD world by making itself a kind of Netflix-meets-Foxtel.
-While they have at their core the same streaming model as Netflix, and they do produce some high quality original content – Wolf Creek and the Logie award-winning No Activity in particular – they operate on a model overall of supplying a bunch of movies and TV series for people to binge on, and that’s a model that’s worked well.
+Fresh and slightly rebellious Stan has at its core the same streaming model as Netflix, and they do produce some high quality original content – Wolf Creek, Bloom and the Logie award-winning No Activity in particular.
+They operate on a model overall of supplying a bunch of movies and TV series for people to binge on, and that’s a model that’s worked well.

-But Stan pokes into Foxtel Now’s territory when it comes to current shows – their output deal with US premium cable network Showtime lets them stream brand new dramas and documentaries (such as Billions or The Circus) hours after they air in the US, and earlier in 2017 they premiered the reboot of the classic David Lynch series Twin Peaks – which was as big an event as any Game of Thrones season.
+But Stan pokes into Foxtel Now’s territory when it comes to current shows – that output deal with US premium cable network Showtime lets them stream brand new dramas and documentaries (such as Billions or The Circus) hours after they air in the US, and back in 2017 they premiered the reboot of the classic David Lynch series Twin Peaks – which was as big an event as any Game of Thrones season.
+Their deals with other studios like MGM and Starz keep a steady flow of quality content coming.

 In movies, Stan does do both the mainstream and the blockbuster, but they’re movies that generally are well past their stay in the retail market.
 They go beyond that, though, by venturing heavily into non-mainstream movies – Australian classics, film festival favourites and fascinating movies from around the globe – including some decidedly challenging offerings.
 However, Foxtel Now does have access to many of those movies as well.

-The streaming-only services – Netflix and Stan – operate on a fixed-price model where your one monthly fee gives you access to everything they have to offer.
-Netflix can be as low as $9.99/month – though if you want HD, you can bump that up to $13.99, and $17.99 for Ultra HD.
+The streaming-only services – Netflix, BINGE and Stan – operate on a fixed-price model where your one monthly fee gives you access to everything they have to offer.
+Netflix can be as low as $10.99/month – though if you want HD, you can bump that up to $15.99, and $19.99 for Ultra HD.
 Stan gives you access to its entire library in SD for $10 and HD for $14.
-For 4K Ultra HD, you need to get the Premium Plan for $17/month.
-Fetch TV, meanwhile, can be had for between $10 and $15/month (with a collection of add-on packs available for extra channels – including the beIN Sports pack for an additional $19.99, which is also part of the Foxtel Now sports pack).
+For 4K Ultra HD, you need to get the Premium Plan for $19/month.
+BINGE mirrors Stan at $10 and $14 for SD and HD respectively, with a $18 plan for those that want 4 streams active at once.
+Fetch TV, meanwhile, can be had for between $6 and $20/month (with a collection of add-on packs available for extra channels – including the beIN Sports pack for an additional $19.99, which is also part of the Foxtel Now sports pack).

 Foxtel Now’s pricing makes it a very enticing alternative.
-With their recently revamped pricing model, you can now avail of the base pack of Pop & Lifestyle for $25/month, which already gives you a lot of viewing options to choose from.
-If you’re looking for more action, you can add in premium channels on top of that to complete your viewing entertainment.
-You can add Drama for $10, Sports for $29, Movies for $20 — or just get the all-inclusive bundle that comes with Kids and Docos for $104/month.
+With their recently revamped pricing model, you can grab the base Essentials pack for $25/month, which already gives you a lot of viewing options to choose from.
+If you’re looking for more, you can add premium channel packs on top of that – Drama Extra for $10, Sports for $29 or Movies for $20 – or go for the lot at $104 and get Docos and Kids’ channels thrown in.

-In many ways, Netflix and Stan offer a complementary service to what’s offered by Foxtel Now and , to a lesser extent, Fetch TV (the latter having the undeniable drawcard of its versatile hardware).
-Foxtel Play used to be a similarly-priced streaming version of Foxtel, but now, as Foxtel Now, it’s priced at a point where it’s a real choice for those enjoying the new way of watching TV.
+In many ways, Netflix, BINGE and Stan offer a complementary service to what’s offered by Foxtel Now and, to a lesser extent, Fetch TV (the latter having the undeniable drawcard of its versatile hardware).
+Foxtel Play used to be a similarly priced streaming version of Foxtel, but as Foxtel Now, it’s priced at a point where it’s a real choice for those enjoying the new way of watching live TV.
 And yes, Foxtel Now does offer on-demand streaming as well.

 With such a low cost of entry, you really can’t go wrong with any of these services – but we reckon Foxtel Now, with its low-cost access to channels and shows previously priced way above the new players in the game, is very much worth checking out now that it’s almost criminally cheap to access.
 You can try it for yourself for ten days free, too by taking advantage of the free trial offer that gives you all of Foxtel Now to explore – so you can see for yourself how broadband is putting television back in your hands.